 Continue reading here.

 When you click on the above link, a dialogue similar to the one at right will appear.
-You have the choice of opening (running) the installer immediately, or saving it to disk and starting it with a double click.
+Your browser may give the choice of opening the file or saving it.
+Click on save.

 Continue reading here.